jgallen23/grunt-inline-css/README.md

 # grunt-inline-css

 > Takes an html file with css link and turns inline.
 Great for emails.
+It leverages the amazing [juice](https://github.com/LearnBoost/juice) library.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`